M.Ed. Educational Leadership: Building Administrator

 The Educational Leadership program is designed for those seeking formal educational leadership roles such as building-level principals, assistant principals, or instructional team leaders.
 It emphasizes the administrator as an instructional leader and a servant leader.
 Skills appropriate to goal setting and maximizing human potential, the unique aspects of an organizational structure, and the management tasks of an administrator are identified.

-Successful completion of the MEd in Educational Leadership qualifies the graduate for recommendation to the State of Idaho for a K-12 principal's certificate.
+Successful completion of the MEd in Educational Leadership qualifies the graduate for recommendation to the State of Idaho for a Pre K-12 principal's certificate.
 (Individuals should check for specific requirements for certification in other states.)

 Each student completes a nine-month internship in a school setting under the supervision of a qualified building principal.
 The internship assignment must be approved by the school district and the NNU program director.